inglombardi/bluethoot_pipe_realtime_system/README.md

 Syntax to discover python version
 $ python3 --version

+Syntax to upgrade the pip, e.g. if  new release of pip is available: 23.2.1 -> 25.0.1
+$ python.exe -m pip install --upgrade pip

-Syntax to install gcc:
+Syntax to upgrade the library used in this project:
-$ sudo apt update && sudo apt install build-essential
+$ pip install -r requirements.txt

 Syntax to install pandas:
 $ sudo apt install python3-pandas